Hanif Kureishi: Career

 Kureishi's drama The Mother was adapted as a film by Roger Michell, released in 2003.
 It tells the story of a cross-generational relationship with a reversal of expected roles: a 70-year-old English grandmother seduces her daughter's boyfriend.

-Kureishi wrote the 2006 screenplay Venus, for the film starring Peter O'Toole.
+Kureishi wrote the screenplay for Venus (2006), a film starring Peter O'Toole.

 A novel titled Something to Tell You was published in 2008.

 His 1995 novel The Black Album, adapted for the theatre, was performed at the National Theatre in July and August 2009.

-In May 2011, he was awarded the second Asia House Literature Award on the closing night of the Asia House Literary Festival, where he discussed his Collected Essays (Faber).
+In May 2011, he was awarded the second Asia House Literature Award on the closing night of the Asia House Festival of Asian Literature, where he discussed his Collected Essays (Faber).

 Kureishi has also written non-fiction, including an autobiography, My Ear at His Heart.
 In it, he describes his relationship with his father, Rafiushan, who died in 1991.

 Major influences on Kureishi's writing include P.G.
 Wodehouse and Philip Roth.

 His work has often been cited in academic studies of postcolonial literature and British cultural identity, with My Beautiful Laundrette and The Buddha of Suburbia in particular becoming set texts in university curricula in the UK, US, and Australia.
-Scholars have highlighted his blending of comedy, sexuality, and racial politics as both groundbreaking and controversial, with critics noting that Kureishi’s characters often challenge stereotypes of British Asians while also reflecting the tensions of assimilation and cultural hybridity.
+Scholars have highlighted his blending of comedy, sexuality, and racial politics as both groundbreaking and controversial, with critics noting that Kureishi's characters often challenge stereotypes of British Asians while also reflecting the tensions of assimilation and cultural hybridity.

-In 2024, the BBC aired In My Own Words, a documentary directed by Nigel Williams that traced Kureishi’s life and career using archival footage and new interviews.
-The same year, Shattered was shortlisted for the James Tait Black Memorial Prize for Biography, with judges praising its “unflinching insight into vulnerability and resilience.”
+In 2024, the BBC aired In My Own Words, a documentary directed by Nigel Williams that traced Kureishi's life and career using archival footage and new interviews.
+The same year, Shattered was shortlisted for the James Tait Black Memorial Prize for Biography, with judges praising its "unflinching insight into vulnerability and resilience."